 What if the Mayans had built a space station on Mars?
 But got angered by the Americans on the moon.
 A plan was made.
 They precision dropped the pyramid-shaped monolith within walking distance to Pavillon Le Corbusier and Lake Zurich in leavy Seefeld neighbourhood.

-It may well look like a futurist temple dedicated to an ancient deity, but Ferro House’s extraterrestial looks are really all about the art of making a virtue out of necessity.
+It may well look like a futurist temple dedicated to an ancient deity, but Ferro House’s extraterrestrial looks are really all about the art of making a virtue out of necessity.
 Commissioned by Swedish metal company ‘Ferrolegeringar AG’, the business building had to adhere to strict building regulations stipulating higher floors to be scaled back.
-Architect Justus Dahinden came up with a pyramid-shape and clad it in Cor-Ten steel, as a nod to his client’s line of business.
-The material oxidises quickly, forming a patina of rich brownish-red rust.
-The other notable contemporary Cor-Ten fan was artist Richard Serra, who widely used the rust effect for his monumental sculptures.
-The copper-tinted protective glass windows create a striking tone on tone effect.
+Architect Justus Dahinden came up with a pyramid shape clad in Cor-Ten steel – a nod to his client’s line of business.
+The material’s signature patina of rich, brownish red is the result of quick oxidising.
+It had a bit of a moment at the time.
+One of the biggest fans was artist Richard Serra, who used the rust effect widely for his monumental land art.
+Back to The Pyramid: the addition of copper-tinted protective glass windows completed its striking tone on tone effect.

-Originally, the structure featured two luxury maisonettes on the two upper floors.
-The monthly rent for the 5-bedrooms and sweeping views on the lake was 3000 Swiss francs (meaning you would have to cough up roughly 9000 CHF today).
-Now a private clinic, Ferro House suits patients who like to wake up from surgery in a minimalist take on Dynasty in plenty of beige.
-It looks like, the Mayas have had their revenge.
+Originally, two luxury maisonettes comprised the top tier.
+The monthly rent for the five bedrooms and sweeping lake views was 3000 Swiss francs (roughly 9000 CHF in today’s money).
+Now a private clinic, Ferro House suits patients who like to wake up from cosmetic surgery in a dream of a Dynasty-inspired room in plenty of beige.